Student Loan Forgiveness: Experts Weigh In on How To Prepare For Repayments This January

 Why Planning Ahead Matters

-It may not feel like the most fun way to spend the summer preparing to resume student loan payments, but planning is always the key to success.
+It may not feel like the most fun way to spend the holiday season preparing to resume student loan payments, but planning is always the key to success.
 And budgeting is just financial planning.

 “Those who anticipate expenses and prepare for them are more likely to be successful and less likely to experience a financial crisis,” Sullivan said.